renerbaffa/dog-breeds-dashboard/README.md

 [X] View all breeds
 [X] Filter breeds
 [X] Select breed
-[] Check random dog images according to breed selected
+[X] Check random dog image according to breed selected [] Get new random dog image

 ### Automated tests
 - Every single file created in the project has its own testing file which can be found in the same folder level as the source code.
 Two main extensions were used: